Economy of China: Automotive industry

 China is the world's largest automobile producer, manufacturing more than 31.28 million vehicles in 2024, with 5.86 million of those being exported overseas.
 As of 2024, China is the world's largest automobile market in terms of both sales and ownership.
 Due to rapid advancements by Chinese companies, China's automotive industry is regarded as one of the most competitive and innovative in the world.

 Automobile manufacturing has soared during the reform and opening up period.
 In 1975 only 139,800 automobiles were produced annually, but by 1985 production had reached 443,377, then jumped to nearly 1.1 million by 1992 and increased fairly evenly each year up until 2001, when it reached 2.3 million.
 By 2006 China had become the world's third largest automotive vehicle manufacturer and the second-largest consumer.
 By 2010, China was manufacturing more vehicles than the U.S. and Japan combined.
 Domestic sales have kept pace with production.
 After respectable annual increases in the mid- and late 1990s, passenger car sales soared in the early 2000s.
 In 2010, China became the world's largest automotive vehicle manufacturer as well as the largest consumer ahead of the United States with an estimated 18 million new cars sold.

 China began exporting car parts in 1999.
 China began to plan major moves into the automobile and components export business starting in 2005.
 By 2004, twelve major foreign automotive manufacturers had joint-venture plants in China.
 They produced a wide range of automobiles, minivans, sport utility vehicles, buses, and trucks.
 In 2003, China exported US$4.7 billion worth of vehicles and components.
 The vehicle export was 78,000 units in 2004, 173,000 units in 2005, and 340,000 units in 2006.
 China's exports of cars increased significantly since 2020, boosted by new energy vehicles.
 It overtook Germany and Japan in 2022 and 2023 respectively in vehicle exports, becoming the world's largest exporter of cars.

+Defence and aerospace

+China's defence industry is a rapidly advancing, state-driven sector, ranking as the top-four global arms exporter and focusing on high-tech aerospace, shipbuilding and missile systems.
+Fueled by massive, yet sometimes opaque investment nearing approximately US$300–470 billion annually, it seeks technological superiority by 2027 while facing internal structural challenges, corruption and recent industry revenue declines.
+It is mainly dominated by state-owned enterprises (SOEs) such as Norinco (land systems), AVIC (aircraft) and China State Shipbuilding Corporation (CSSC).